 Student Members (Ex-officio)

 Ware graduated with a major in biology.
 She earned her D.D.S. degree from Meharry Medical College School of Dentistry.
 During dental school, she held many leadership positions including president of the student government association and was active with community service.
 Ware was awarded a National Health Service Corps Dental Scholarship and inducted into Omicron Kappa Upsilon, the distinguished dental honor society.
 She went on to complete her pediatric dentistry training and obtained the M.S.D. degree at Indiana University and Riley Hospital for Children in Indianapolis, Ind.
 While in residency, Ware was the recipient of the National Dental Association Foundation/ Colgate-Palmolive Dr. Bessie E. Delaney Scholarship and was featured in Ebony Magazine.
 After residency, she worked in public health and private practice for eight years.
-She is now a full-time professor at her alma mater, Meharry, teaching pediatric dentistry to dental students.
+She is now Director of the Pre-Doctoral Pediatric Dentistry Clinic and Assistant Professor Pediatric Dentistry at the Indiana University School of Dentistry.
 Ware has held several national leadership positions and currently is vice president of the American Association of Women Dentists.
-Locally she serves on the board of directors for the 15th Judicial District Child Advocacy Center.
 Her passion for community service has inspired her to participate in dental missions and lead a trip to Jamaica.
 She has done international presentations on dental public health in South Africa and Guatemala.
-Ware and her husband, Jermaine, live near Nashville, Tenn., with their new daughter, Nasya.

 Helen Nash ’93, Secretary